namuol/react-seamstress/WHY.md

 Again, slightly verbose, but gets the job done and it's easy to understand.

-This is the current "state of the art", but I think we could do better.
+This is the current "state of the art", but not very many third-party component authors provide flexibility at this level.

 ### A novel, yet familiar approach